jsydguru/jsydguru.github.io/README.md

 ## Build & development

+If this is the first time you're opening the project you'll need to run the following command first: `npm install`.
+Once npm has installed you're good to go!
+You won't have to run this again unless you deleted and downloaded the project again.

 Run `grunt` for building and `grunt serve` for preview.
+* If you see an error about grunt not being installed run the following command: `npm install -g grunt-cli`

 To see a list of styles available visit: [www.jsyd.guru/#/style](www.jsyd.guru/#/style) or add "/style" to the end of your locally running site.